w41l/wlsvbox/README.md

 This repository contains SlackBuild script for building VirtualBox on Slackware.

 You will need acpica installed before building.
-You can find it in SlackBuilds.org.
+You can find it in <a href="https://slackbuilds.org/result/?search=acpica&sv=" target="_blank">SlackBuilds.org</a>.

 Build Order